 A digital sewing pattern library – access to hundreds of fabric plans to cut instantly

 The Cameo 3 is up next.
 There is a bigger leap in performance between this one and the Curio.
 As you go up in price, you get a more precise and faster cut.
 They are also able to perform more tasks.

 The Cameo 3 is Silhouette’s latest cutting machine.
 The main difference between this machine and the Curio is that this one can be used wirelessly and can hold two tools.
 It has the largest cutting space of all their machines.

 With this you can hand draw whatever you like, scan your image and then have the machine cut it (as seen in the video below).
 This machine does not use software and connect up with a computer, it is stand alone with a touch screen.
 You can bring in outside images via a USB.

 This machine, as with the others above, can cut heat transfer vinyl for heat pressing onto t-shirts, etc. We have a written a complete review of the Brother CM350 ScanNCut2 here.

-We will have fuller reviews of all these machines coming in the near future.
 Let us know what you think of them in the comment section below.
-We’d love to consider your opinion too.
+Thanks for reading!